JohnHiro84/gswProjectD3/README.md

-# gswProjectD3
+# Golden State Warriors D3 Project

 In this project I was experimenting with creating some basic bar and donut charts with D3.
-Some of the examples
-I hacked together from other works.
+The data is from the 2015 NBA Finals.
+Some of the examples I hacked together from other works.

 The first example is a basic bar chart.